-Even though we use a corrosion inhibitor, lead can leach from common household plumbing fixtures, which is the likely cause of low levels of homes are more likely to have fixtures that contain lead.
-To minimize exposure to lead in your tap water, run the water until it is cold (about 30 to 60 seconds) if it has been standing in the pipes for seconds) if it has been standing in the pipes for water possible.
+Even though we use a corrosion inhibitor, lead can leach from common household plumbing fixtures, which is the likely cause of low levels of lead detected within our distribution system.
+Older homes are more likely to have fixtures that contain lead.
+To minimize exposure to lead in your tap water, run the water until it is cold (about 30 to 60 seconds) if it has been ustil it is cold pipes for more than six hours.

-dead was not detected in samples from our drinking water plants above state and federal regulated levels.
+drinking water plants above state and federal regulated levels.
+The Meriden Water Division adds regulated levels.
 The Meriden Water Division adds a phosphate-based corrosion inhibitor that aids in reducing lead and copper corrosion in the distribution system.
-Regularly monitored levels of the corrosion inhibitor were consistently within the range desired for corrosion control.
-The addition of this chemical helps to provide the safest drinking this chemical helps to provide the safest drinking
+Regularly monitored levels of the corrosion inhibitor were consistently within the range desired inhibitor were consistently within the range desired for corrosion control.
+The addition of this chemical for corrosion control.
+The addition of this chemical helps to provide the safest drinking water possible.

-C: Could there be lead in my water?
+Could there be lead in my water?